prismatic-io/embedded-workflow-builder-docs/docs/branching.md

 if ((foo > 500 and bar <= 20) or ("b" in ["a","b","c"]))
 ```

-The same logic can be represented with a group of conditionals in a **Branch on Expression** action:
+The same logic can be represented with a group of conditionals in an **If Condition is Met** action:

 ![Combining comparison operators](./assets/branching/combining-comparison-operators.png)